Arms Control and Arms Reductions in Foreign Policy

 Trivially, good or improving political relations between states provide an environment conducive for arms control.
 “Extrinsic shocks”—unexpected political events or dramatic changes in international constellations like the Cuban missile crisis, the Indian nuclear test of 1974, or the sudden end of the Cold War—can create windows for opportunity as well as a motivational impulse to try to use Arms Control as a tool to deal productively with the new situation (Müller, Fey, & Rauch, 2013).
 In addition, technology, domestic structures and politics, leadership, psychology, perception, ideology, and learning have been identified and tried as candidates for being independent variables that cause governments to engage in Arms Control activities as identified by classical assessments (Blacker & Duffy, 1984; Carnesale & Haass, 1987; Carter, 1989; George, 1988a; Lamb, 1988).

-Joseph S. Nye has succinctly formulated the interplay between structural factors—the military balance in the area of control—and political preferences: “Arms control agreements were concluded only when neither side had an appreciable advantage; agreements were not reached when either side had a strong preference for development of a new weapon” (Nye, 1989, p.
+Joseph S. Nye succinctly formulated the interplay between structural factors—the military balance in the area of control—and political preferences: “Arms control agreements were concluded only when neither side had an appreciable advantage; agreements were not reached when either side had a strong preference for development of a new weapon” (Nye, 1989, p.
 44).
 This implies that subjective factors such as perceptions, worldviews, ideology, etc., play a major role.
 During the Cold War, enemy images, ideology, inferiority and superiority complexes, and misperceptions had a powerful influence on how nuclear weapons, deterrence, and Arms Control were perceived (Lebow & Stein, 1994, pp. 348–368).
 It should be noted, however, that the factor asymmetry (see also Freedman, 1982, pp. 46–48; Roberts, 1989, p.
 109) has proven not to be determining: Both the nuclear and the conventional balance in Europe were asymmetric when Gorbachev took power.
 Yet the Soviet Union accepted significantly larger cuts in its own forces in the Intermediate Nuclear Forces (INF) and the CFE Treaties, overruling the factor asymmetry, for the sake of enhancing stability and improving political relations.

 Gorbachev was exceptional, but the impact of leader personality can be found in other instances as well.
 The Nixon/Kissinger team was instrumental in getting strategic nuclear arms control on track: Kissinger had studied the subject thoroughly and was conceptually strong.
 Nixon had the reputation as a hard liner and could thus turn skeptical senators around.
 The same is true for President Ronald Reagan, a man very conscious of the monstrous destructiveness of nuclear weapons, who embraced the Gorbachev opportunity when it came along, despite his reputation as an arch-conservative cold warrior.
 Thus, agency can reconstruct structure, at least as far as the influence of the military balance is concerned.
 This makes leader psychology an important factor in the arms control game (Hymans, 2006).

 The question of political preferences directs attention to political elites and leaders.
 It has been shown that inward-looking, authoritarian elites as well as nationalistic leaders tend to be averse to subjecting to multilateral constraints such as those of the NPT and are rather inclined to seek unilateral enhancement of their self-help capabilities, in extremis nuclear weapons.
-The more elites are willing to integrate into the world and the more open-minded leaders are, the higher the chances that they develop preferences for Arms Control (Hymans, 2006; Solingen, 2007).
+The more elites are willing to integrate into the world and the more open-minded leaders are, the higher the chances are that they will develop preferences for Arms Control (Hymans, 2006; Solingen, 2007).

 Conversely, when parochial attitudes are superseded by joint threat perceptions and ideas of common security, chances for successful negotiations grow: common knowledge is generally thought to be conducive to achieving agreement, and most of the time this seems to be true for Arms Control.
 Occasionally, however, as a study of the anti-ballistic missile (ABM) Treaty has shown, mutual misperception might help achieve results (Grynaviski, 2010).
 However, common knowledge might create the frame in which Arms Control can progress.
 The emergence of the nuclear taboo, the strong unwritten norm that nuclear weapons must not be used, was decisively influenced by international public opinion and public preferences in the United States (Tannenwald, 2007).
-The taboo, in turn, facilitated nuclear Arms Control by devaluing the operative value of nuclear weapons in the eyes of decision-makers (Bundy, 1988).
+The taboo, in turn, facilitated nuclear Arms Control by devaluing the operative value of nuclear weapons in the eyes of decision makers (Bundy, 1988).

 Domestic structures play an essential role not only as permissive, supporting, impeding, or preventing conditions for governments to negotiate Arms Control agreements and to get them ratified, but also for such regimes to be robust over time (Sims, 2002).
 Hymans has developed the thesis that nuclear weapons acquisition becomes all the more difficult the more veto players are present in a country due to an increasing number of institutions involved in nuclear decision making (Hymans, 2011); this proposition can be generalized across other fields of weapon acquisition.
 This would indicate that multilateral Arms Control regimes become more stable the more states parties dispose of differentiated research and industrial structures and a pluralistic political power structure.